 As a desert ecosystem, Joshua Tree is mostly dry with variable temperatures.
-Elevations range between 2,000 to 5,000 feet and Joshua Tree does receive occasional rain and snow.
-During the spring months average daytime highs are 65-90 degrees Fahrenheit in the sun with nighttime temperatures in the 40s and 50s.
-In the winter months, temperatures can drop below freezing.
-Temperature changes of 40 degrees within 24 hours are common - with wind, snow/rain in one day.
-Be prepared for cold temps!
+Elevations range between 2,000 to 5,000 feet.
+During the Spring and Fall months average daytime highs are 65-90 degrees Fahrenheit in the sun with nighttime temperatures in the 40s and 50s.
+In the Winter months, temperatures can drop below freezing.
+Temperature changes of 40 degrees within 24 hours are common - with wind, snow and rain all in one day.
+Be prepared for cold temperatures!